 “In the Upper Midwest, it was often Jack Liebenberg’s movie theater designs that represented the most up-to-date architecture in town.
 His energetic inventiveness provided images that molded the consciousness of people living not only in large cities, but also in small towns everywhere.”

-The retail space was removed from the first floor, and the lobby was expanded … including a large concession area, mirrored walls and a large light fixture hanging from the lobby ceiling.
+The retail space was removed from the first floor, and the lobby was expanded to include a large concession area, mirrored walls and a large light fixture hanging from the lobby ceiling.
 Inside the theater the orchestra pit was filled in, and the final seating configuration settled at 507 seats.

-The next major renovation of the Capri was in 1993 … when PCYC transformed the building into the “Capri Arts & Learning Center.”
-Jafvert, Mueller Architects, Inc., modified the second floor for use as classrooms, including the balcony.
+The next major renovation of the Capri was in 1993 when PCYC transformed the building into the “Capri Arts & Learning Center.”
+Jafvert, Mueller Architects, Inc., modified the second floor and balcony for use as classrooms.
 The main floor of the theater was also reduced in size to accommodate a dance room.
 At this time the windows on the second floor were replaced.
 The windows on the first floor were replaced in 2006.